awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.CloudWatch.md

 For example, if you configure the export function to include the slow query log for a DB cluster named `mydbcluster`, slow query data is stored in the `/aws/rds/cluster/mydbcluster/slowquery` log group\.

-All of the events from all of the DB instances in a DB cluster are pushed to a log group using different log streams\.
+The events from all instances in your cluster are pushed to a log group using different log streams\.
+The behavior depends on which of the following conditions is true:

-If a log group with the specified name exists, Aurora uses that log group to export log data for the Aurora DB cluster\.
-You can use automated configuration, such as AWS CloudFormation, to create log groups with predefined log retention periods, metric filters, and customer access\.
-Otherwise, a new log group is automatically created using the default log retention period, **Never Expire**, in CloudWatch Logs\.
-You can use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API to change the log retention period\.
++ A log group with the specified name exists\.

+  Aurora uses the existing log group to export log data for the cluster\.
+To create log groups with predefined log retention periods, metric filters, and customer access, you can use automated configuration, such as AWS CloudFormation\.
++ A log group with the specified name doesn't exist\.

+  When a matching log entry is detected in the log file for the instance, Aurora MySQL creates a new log group in CloudWatch Logs automatically\.
+The log group uses the default log retention period of **Never Expire**\.

+  To change the log retention period, use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API\.
 For more information about changing log retention periods in CloudWatch Logs, see [Change log data retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html)\.

-You can use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API to search for information within the log events for a DB cluster\.
+To search for information within the log events for a DB cluster, use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API\.
 For more information about searching and filtering log data, see [Searching and filtering log data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html)\.